An extended Gauss-Newton method for full waveform inversion: Application of EGN to extended source FWI

-The extended-source FWI is based on wave-equation relaxation and was proposed to increase the robustness of waveform inversion with respect to the initial model.
-Even though the associated objective function can be defined and solved in the full space by alternating minimization, so called wavefield reconstruction inversion (WRI) \citep{VanLeeuwen_2013_MLM,Huang_2018_VSE,Aghamiry_2019_IWR}, it can also be defined in the reduced space by eliminating the wavefield via variable projection \citep{vanLeeuwen_2016_PMP}.
-The resulting penalty objective function can be written as the following weighted misfit norm \citep{vanLeeuwen_2019_ANO,Gholami_2022_EFW}:
+In the extended source FWI framework, we aim to increase the robustness of waveform inversion by incorporating wave-equation relaxation.
+While the objective function associated with this approach can be formulated in bivariate form \citep{Abubakar_2009_FDC,VanLeeuwen_2013_MLM,Huang_2018_VSE}, it can also be defined in a univariate form in the reduced space by employing variable projection.
+This results in a penalty objective function expressed as a weighted misfit norm via